yifei-fu/dcms/README.md

 * documentation
 * filtering objects in query
 * use Django template engine to render posts
-* page, search, i18n, vote apps
+* page, search, i18n, apps
     * page: a page consists of (component, queryset) pairs.
 Allows user to set use_hyperlinked_serializer.
 * permalink for content
 * demo website and admin frontend